Annual renewal and compliance packets are e-mailed to all certified or registered interpreters every year between September 15 - October 1.

 In order to fulfill the Compliance Requirements for Certified and Registered Court Interpreters, all court interpreters are required to submit their annual renewal fee by December 31 of the current year.
 In addition, every two years, 30 hours of continuing education and a minimum of 40 professional assignments must be completed and interpreters must retain verification of their continuing education and professional assignments for five years.

-All certified and registered interpreters of spoken languages are required to attend a Judicial Council ethics workshop within the first two years of enrollment on the Judicial Council’s Master List of Certified Court Interpreters of Designated Languages and Registered Interpreters of Nondesignated Languages.
-The workshops are open to the public, including noncertified and nonregistered interpreters.
+All certified and registered interpreters of spoken languages are required to attend a Judicial Council ethics workshop within the first two years of enrollment on the Judicial Council’s Master List of Certified Court and Registered Interpreters.
+Failure to attend the workshop within the first two years of enrollment may result in loss of certified or registered status.
+Please read the Ethics Manual prior to attending the workshop.

 The New Mexico Center for Language Access is a program of the New Mexico Administrative Office of the Courts.
 The Center offers online court interpreter training programs and skills development classes for current interpreters.
 Students from all over the country with diverse language pairs (spoken languages only) are welcome.

-Note: The California Administrative Office of the Courts is providing this information as a courtesy and does not endorse program content or guarantee that the program listed is approved for continuing education credit for existing interpreters.
+Judicial Council of California is providing this information as a courtesy and does not endorse program content or guarantee that the program listed is approved for continuing education credit for existing interpreters.
+Interpreters are cautioned to question the veracity of guarantees of success on examinations as a result of any training.
 The external link provided is for informational purposes only.

 The Judicial Council accepts the qualifications of federally certified Spanish court interpreters without additional testing.
 Interpreters holding a current federal court interpreter certification do not have to take and pass the California court interpreter written and oral exams, but they do need to meet all other California requirements for enrollment on the Judicial Council's Master List of Certified Court Interpreters.
 To be added to the master list of court certified interpreters, federally certified interpreters must request an enrollment packet at email@example.com and follow the instructions provided.